inventory69/voidtales-gallery/README.md

 - **Dark Mode**: Applied on load to avoid flashes; stored in localStorage with CSS variables for seamless switching.
 - **Performance**: Images lazy-load; CSS is optimized with variables and utilities; no heavy frameworks.
 - **Header**: Transparent with backdrop-filter blur, centered logo, mobile-friendly menu with vanilla JS.
-- **Background Effects**: Geblurte Bilder mit Overlay für Light/Dark Mode, um einen eleganten Look zu schaffen.
+- **Background Effects**: Blurred images with overlay for Light/Dark Mode to create an elegant look.
 - **Minimal Frameworks**: Pure Astro + TypeScript + CSS/JS for server-side, Preact only for lightweight client interactions (no React/Vue bloat).
 - **Build**: Includes thumbnail generation in `build` script for production.